 The Saint-Armand handmade papers are made one sheet at a time following traditional methods.
 The sheets have 4 deckled edges and no grain direction.

 The Saint-Armand handmades are used by artists for watercolour, pastel, acrylic paint, and printmaking.
-Art restorers use them for document repairs.
-Limited edition printers like the texture and crispness for type.
+Art restorers use them for documents repairs.
+Limited edition printers like the texture crispness for type.
 Bookbinders appreciate their strength.